Body Friendly Design The Principles of Kitchen Ergonomics

 Ideally, the cook should not have to step away from a task area to complete the task.

 This ideal is the core organizing principle of commercial restaurant kitchens.
-It is called mise-en-place, a French culinary term that literally translates to "put in place" but really means "set up for efficiency."
+It is called "mise en place," a French culinary term that literally translates to "put in place" but means "set up for efficiency."

-A lot of this structure is just not needed in a home kitchen.
-After all, you do not need to prepare any one of twenty entrees, fourteen appetizers, or thirty-one desserts at a moment's notice.
-So your kitchen does not need to be quite so efficient.
+A lot of this structure is not needed in a home kitchen.
+We do not need to prepare any one of twenty entrees, fourteen appetizers, or thirty-one desserts at a moment's notice.
+So our kitchens do not need to be quite so efficient.

-But, a lot of the organizational technology of commercial kitchens does translate well to home kitchens and has even been codified by the National Kitchen and Bath Association into Thirty-one kitchen design guidelines.
+But much of the organizational technology of commercial kitchens does translate well to home kitchens and has even been codified by the National Kitchen and Bath Association into the Thirty-One Kitchen Design Guidelines.

 While these guidelines are useful as a basis for further development, they do not quite get us to our goal.
 They describe the average kitchen for a hypothetical average user.
 You, however, are unlikely to be perfectly average.

-So, a major part of ergonomic design is adapting these general guidelines to you — your height, your reach, your preferred way of doing things, and any physical limitations you may have.
+So, a major part of ergonomic design is adapting these general guidelines to you: your height, your reach, your age, your preferred way of doing things, and any physical limitation you may have.

-Additionally, there is usually not just one user of a kitchen, but several, all with different needs and capabilities.
-The kitchen has to work well for the snack-getter as well as the main cook and for the beverage-seeker as well as the baker-in-chief.
+Additionally, a kitchen seldom has just one user.
+It has several, all with different needs and capabilities.
+It has to work well for the snack-getter as well as the head cook and for the beverage-seeker as well as the baker-in-chief.

 Flexible Workspaces